 Our computing curriculum has been designed to meet all of the skills, knowledge and understanding set out in the National Curriculum.
 The National Curriculum states that “Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world”.
 To ensure that our pupils have a secure knowledge, we ensure our curriculum is progressive and that our children have the opportunity to revisit skills and software throughout the school to give them the opportunity to revisit, and build upon, prior knowledge.

-Learning is reviewed at the end of each unit and our pupils work is shared onto a ‘2Displayboard’ at the end of each term to demonstrate their learning and understanding.
+Learning is reviewed at the end of each unit and displayed in our whole-school floor book at the end of each term to demonstrate their learning and understanding.
 Our teachers regularly use questioning and retrieval techniques to ensure the children’s knowledge has been retained.
 Assessment in computing is ongoing throughout all of our lessons and teachers use their own observations, alongside the pupil’s work, to inform future planning, activities and differentiation.

 At Petham Primary School, our computing lessons are progressively planned and implemented by enthusiastic teachers to ensure our children develop a range of knowledge, skills and understanding in order to achieve their age-related expectations.
 Our children have opportunities to access prior learning to support their progression in the subject and to ensure we, as educators, deliver a consistent and systematic curriculum.
-At the end of each unit the children’s final piece of work is displayed on a Purple Mash ‘2Displaybaord’ to showcase their learning and top give the children an opportunity to celebrate and share their achievements.
+At the end of each unit the children’s learning is displayed in our whole school floor book to showcase their learning and to give the children an opportunity to celebrate and share their achievements.

 To learn how we keep your children safe please refer to our Online Safety page